astronomer/airflow-metaflow-demo/README.md

 - Metaflow UI: http://localhost:3000/
 - Minio: http://localhost:9001/ login is `minioadmin` password is `minioadmin`

-4. Verify that all 8 Docker containers were created by running 'docker ps'.
+4. Verify that all 8 Docker containers were created by running `docker ps`

 5. Setup Airflow DAGs.